Site Specific Browsers and the Ice Application

 When it comes to managing your SSBs, we’ve written a simple application that allows for them to be easily created and removed.
 We call it “Ice” after the Peppermint edition where it was first released.

 As an example, I’m going to create a new SSB for Twitter.
-I simply type in the necessary information and click the “Download Icon” button:
+I simply type in the necessary information and click the “Use site favicon” button:

 In just a couple of seconds we see the new SSB show up in the menu: